botpress/botpress/docs/guide/docs/tutorials/hitl.md

 This revamped HITL works on **all existing and future channels**.
 It supports all features of its predecessor and a few more :

 - Multi-agents ( _enterprise edition only_ )
-- Human handoff from workflow x
+- Human handoff from any workflow
 - Realtime agent interface
 - Agent notes
 - End user profile